agilecrm/rest-api/README.md

 Method: PUT

 We can update lead score of a contact using this call.
 It accepts lead score and contact id of contact with valid parameter.
 We need to send the Contact-Id of the contact to identify it.
-This will not effect other fields.
+This will not affect other fields.

 ###Acceptable request Representation:
 ```javascript